josemarimanio/django-adminlte2-templates/README.rst

 ===============================

 **django-adminlte2-templates** provides templates to easily integrate `AdminLTE 2 <https://adminlte.io/>`_ to your Django projects.
+Also included in the package is an optional AdminLTE-based theme for Django Admin.

 For more information, please see the `documentation <https://django-adminlte2-templates.readthedocs.io/en/latest/>`_ online.
 Alternatively, the documentation is also available in the ``docs`` directory of the project.